JasonSimms/LilliumStockCalculator/README.md

 Execution time: 1.167ms

 ### NOTES
-* dates are in QUANDL friendly input.
+* Displayed Dates are in QUANDL-friendly format.
 Output for the printout message could be achieved using Moment.JS formatting but was ommitted for speed.
 * Minification or Uglifying could also improve execution speed.